 Most students begin their study of Ancient Greek and Latin with Traditional Grammar (CLAS1001/2011/6001).
 If you have prior experience with either language, please contact Dr Chris Bishop to discuss appropriate placement.

-The German placement test will be held in-person during Orientation Week on Tuesday 14 February from 1:30-3:30pm in Baldessin Precinct Bldg #110 - Room W1.07 (on the ground level, accessed from Ellery Crescent).
-No pre-registration is required.
+The German placement test is held in-person during Orientation Week.
 For further information, please contact Dr Katie Sutton.

 French, Italian and Spanish